matcha-ai/matcha/docs/engine/chain/passes.md

 However, e.g. the Matcha backpropagation system, which itself may be formally called a pass (as it accepts a chain and extends it by gradient flow) calls some passes too for the backpropagation to be easier and more modular.
-Passing through valid chain should leave it valid.
+Passing through a valid chain should leave it valid.

 - `engine::debug(Chain& chain) -> void` - prints the chain and debugging info